-25 years (from the date of original manufacture)
+Equipment - wide body aircraft) 25 years (from the date of original manufacture)

+Buyer Furnished Equipment (BFE) - wide body aircraft

+Furniture and fixtures

 12 years (from the date of purchase)

 5 years

-5 years
+Office equipment 5 years

 An item of aircraft, engines and equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the consolidated statement of income when the asset is derecognised.